|

 Going down the A82 at early o`clock meant that I got to the Glencoe pass early.

-This was well worth it as I got to ride the pass without having to sit behind a lorry a great bit of road if you catch it right.
+This was well worth it as I got to ride the pass without having to sit behind a lorry Smile a great bit of road if you catch it right.

 I continue down the A82 to Glasgow and cross the Erskine Bridge, then I pick up the M8 -->M74, this takes me all the way to Blighty where it becomes the M6.